elunna/nerfhack-changelog/README.md

 ### Vampires
 Vampires have a rich history in NetHack, first appearing in SLASH'EM and later in UnNetHack, dNetHack, SpliceHack, and Hack'EM, with each implementation being slightly different.
 In this version, the aim was to combine the best aspects of each to create a fun yet balanced vampire race.
 Vampires start strong, avoiding issues like poison or GWAWOD deaths, and they can fly over many floor traps, such as sleeping gas.
-What you *will* have to worry about is your new worst enemies: silver and hunger:
+What you *will* have to worry about is your new worst enemies: silver and hunger.

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
 Vampires can also "tin" blood from corpses that are both fresh and big enough to fill a potion with blood.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.